steppi/steppi.github.io/_posts/2021-10-01-fermi-dirac.md

 to 1 if an image contains a cat and 0 if it does not.
 We then consider the following problem:

-(Note that we are only discussing a special case of the classification problem where there is a fixed but unknown function $$f$$.
-Often it's actually the case that there is uncertainty in the output of $$f$$, so that the same point $$\mathbf{x}$$ may have different labels in different cases, perhaps dependent on some unobserved variables or due to inherent randomness.
-For the cat pictures example, it's somewhat sensible to say that $$f$$ is fixed.
-If one were to try to predict movement in the stock market from past movements, $$f$$ is anything but fixed.
-Restricting to the case of fixed
-$$f$$ simlifies the discussion in some places while doing no real harm to the generality of the results.)

 Given a subset $$\mathcal{X}$$ consisting of $$n$$ points from $$\mathbf{X}$$ along with a set of $$n$$ corresponding labels $$\mathbf{y}$$ for the points in $$\mathcal{X}$$, find a function $$\hat{f}: \mathbb{R}^p \rightarrow